 6. Become an Excel master

 Excel is the common dominator for most accounting positions.
 Do yourself a favor and take a course if you haven’t had regular exposure to it or if you don’t use it every day at work.
+Maybe you'll even become an Excel fanatic, like this CPA.

 7. Create a strategic plan